Julius Rosenwald: Schools, universities, and museums

 Over the course of his life, Rosenwald and his fund donated over $70 million to public schools, colleges and universities, museums, Jewish charities and African-American institutions.
 The rural school building program was one of the largest programs administered by the Rosenwald Fund.
 This program eventually was responsible for construction in the South of more than 5,000 schools and shops for African-American children, as well as homes for their teachers.
 These schools became informally known as "Rosenwald Schools".

 Rosenwald commissioned one of Chicago's largest philanthropic housing developments: the Michigan Boulevard Garden Apartments, at 47th St. and Michigan Ave.
 The Michigan Boulevard Garden Apartments was one of the first American housing developments to mix residential, commercial and social uses and still stands.
+Its name was later changed to Rosenwald Courts Apartments.

 The complex was built in 1929 by Julius Rosenwald and his nephew, architect Ernest Grunsfeld (who also designed the Adler Planetarium, at the behest of Rosenwald's brother-in-law, Max Adler).
 Covering a square block, the buildings enclosed an enormous central landscaped courtyard.
 Rosenwald planned the development of 421 units to provide sound housing for African Americans and to relieve the tremendous overcrowding due to Chicago's pervasive racial segregation.
 The development also included 14 stores along the 47th Street side of the property, four of which were occupied by black-owned businesses, and a nursery school.
 Rosenwald invested $2.7 million in the project, receiving only a 2.4 percent return during the first seven years.